labsyspharm/scimap/docs/tutorials/6_animate_with_scimap.md

 The objective is to create an animation showing transition between UMAP plot and XY coordinate plot in spatial data.

+Let us use the same data that we used in the [previous tutorial](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/98WEMD).

 ```python
 # Let us start off with importing scimap